Piezoelectric/FRAC/README.md

 If stuff isn't working, try replacing each of the images in the directory with a screenshot from _your_ browser.

-Invoke `python3 AutoColi.py` to start the script.
+Navigate to the coliseum's main menu page (the Monster Battle button should be visible).
+Then invoke `python3 AutoColi.py` to start the script.
 Ideally you should split-screen so that your battle window and your Python window are both visible.

 Note that Coliseum captchas are not automatically solved.
 Upon seeing a captcha, the script will pause to wait for you to solve it.
 You'll need to manually intervene every 10 or so battles.
 But hey, it's much better than manually doing all 10 battles.